Christine de Pizan

 surrendering to her son, Henry

-Robert of course would remain "the very good and very pious king of the French," whose "piety and goodness . . . resounded throughout the world."
+Despite all that unpleasantness about his incestuous marriage to Bertha of Burgundy, Robert would of course remain "the very good and very pious king of the French," whose "piety and goodness . . . resounded throughout the world."
 Constance, by contrast, quickly became the target of hostility and animosity.

 Fulbert, the bishop of Chartres, claimed he was "frightened" by Constance's "savagery."
-In his view, she was "quite trustworthy when she promises evil."
+In his view, she could seem "quite trustworthy" even "when she promises evil."
 In contrast to her patient, pious husband, Constance is always "inflamed with fury" or knocking some poor guy's eye out or otherwise acting in ways beyond her husband's control.

-Historian Penelope Adair notes the many difficulties Constance faced when she became queen: the kingdom's deteriorating finances, the king's declining authority, and ongoing tension with the son of the discarded Bertha, Odo II, count of Blois, among them.
+Historian Penelope Adair notes the many difficulties Constance faced when she became queen: the kingdom's deteriorating finances, the king's declining authority, and ongoing tension with, among others, Odo II, count of Blois, the son of the discarded Bertha.
 According to Adair, "The repudiated Bertha, her children, and allies would not have welcomed her successor as queen" and "may have worked to weaken Constance's marriage."

 Whether or not Bertha remained in Robert's heart, Constance of Arles gave the French king what his previous two queens had not: children.
 Constance gave birth to a daughter, shortly after her marriage, and a son and heir in 1007.
 Despite this, Robert seems to have listened to his favorite, Hugh of Beauvais, and separated himself from his wife.
 In defense of Constance, a group of her supporters murdered Hugh.
 This bloody act--for which she was blamed, whether the deed had been performed at her request or not--lay behind Robert's trip to Rome in 1010 to see whether he could divorce her (and maybe remarry Bertha).